Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 Transitivity is handled automatically: if A clusters with B and B clusters with C, all three end up in the same cluster.

+## Solana-specific mapping

+Solana's mapping inherits from the default mapping described above but differs in the following ways.

+**Identifier lookup** is an exact match on the block's vote account rather than a substring search, since each Solana block carries a single unambiguous identifier.

+**Address lookup** uses the block's single reward address (the validator's identity account) rather than a general address set, since each Solana block has exactly one reward address.

+Note that, unlike Cardano where the pool hash serves as both the identifier and the reward address, in Solana the identifier (vote account) and the reward address (identity account) are distinct values.
+The vote account is used for identifier lookup, while the identity account is used for address lookup (and, in the future, cluster lookup).

+The vote account is chosen as the identifier because it is a stable, permanent value, whereas a validator's identity account can be rotated over time.
+As a result, the reliable attribution path is identifier lookup via the vote account: validators that publish metadata are consistently grouped under their name.
+The fallback path, which attributes a block to its identity account when no name is known, is less robust, as a validator that rotates its identity account may appear as more than one entity.